-• Peptide: The amino acid sequence of the peptide, as determined in PEAKS Search.
-A modified residue is followed by a pair of parentheses enclosing the modification mass.

-- -10lgP: The peptide -10lgP score.
-The score indicates the scoring significance of a peptide-spectrum match. - Mass: The monoisotopic mass of the peptide. - Length: The number of amino acids in the peptide sequence. - ppm: The precursor mass error, calculated as $10^6 \times (\text{precursor mass} \text{peptide mass}) / \text{peptide mass}$. - m/z: The precursor mass-to-charge ratio. - RT: The retention time (elution time) of the spectrum as recorded in the data. - Area: The area of the peptide feature associated with the best PSM. - Scan: The scan number of the spectrum that matches the peptide sequence with the highest -10lgP. - #Spec: The number of spectra assigned to the peptide. - Accession: The accession number of the highest-scoring protein containing this peptide. - PTM: The types and the numbers of modifications present in the peptide shown in color-coded icons. - Found by: The name of the PEAKS search tool that identifies the peptide; can be either PEAKS DB, PEAKS PTM, or SPIDER.
+- Peptide: The amino acid sequence of the peptide, as determined in PEAKS Search.
+A modified residue is followed by a pair of parentheses enclosing the modification mass. - -10lgP: The peptide -10lgP score.
+The score indicates the scoring significance of a peptide-spectrum match. - Mass: The monoisotopic mass of the peptide. - Length: The number of amino acids in the peptide sequence. - ppm: The precursor mass error, calculated as $10^6 \times (\text{precursor mass} \text{peptide mass}) / \text{peptide mass}$. - m/z: The precursor mass-to-charge ratio. - RT: The retention time (elution time) of the spectrum as recorded in the data. - Scan: The scan number of the spectrum that matches the peptide sequence with the highest -10lgP. - #Spec: The number of spectra assigned to the peptide. - Accession: The accession number of the highest-scoring protein containing this peptide. - PTM: The types and the numbers of modifications present in the peptide shown in color-coded icons. - AScore: Localization score assigned to modifications on the peptide.
+It is the -10 log of a p-value.
+In this case, the p-value is the probability that the modification occurs at the reported position compared to other possible positions.
+A -10lgP of 20 is equal to a p-value of 0.01.
+Scores are listed in the format AminoAcid, peptide position, modification, Ascore.
+For example, serine at amino acid 3 is phosphorylated with an AScore of 54.01 will be reported as: S3P54.01. - Found by: The name of the PEAKS search tool that identifies the peptide; can be either PEAKS DB, PEAKS PTM, or SPIDER.